 The natural stone countertop you have purchased for your home is an investment that will give you many years of beautiful service.
 Stone is a natural product and simple care and maintenance will keep it looking beautiful.
-Make sure you understand which methods are best for your particular granite countertop.
+Make sure you understand which methods are best for your particular stone countertop.

-General Care & Cleaning
+Care & Cleaning

-To maintain the appearance of your polished granite, clean it with lukewarm water, wipe it with a soft cotton cloth or paper towel and allow it to air dry.
+To maintain the appearance of your polished stone, clean it with lukewarm water, wipe it with a soft cotton cloth or paper towel and allow it to air dry.
 To get the longest life and preserve the beauty of your natural stone, follow these simple tips: